xcart/xcart-docs/_pages/kb_en/products/categories/managing_categories/editing_category_details.md

 order: 110
 published: true
 ---
+After you create a category or subcategory, you need to make sure that it is properly configured to display all the neseccary information to your customers.

 To edit a category:

 1. Open the **Categories** section in the store admin area (**Catalog** -> **Categories**)